HerrNamenlos123/BatteryTemplateProject/README.md

  - Doubleclick `generate-win.bat`, enter a project name and start developing :P

 Additionally:
-When files are added, simply re-run `generate-win.bat` and they will added to the Solution explorer.
+When files are added, simply re-run `generate-win.bat` to add them to the Solution explorer.